 (NEW ORLEANS, LA) Fred Who?
 Its longtime Republican political consultant, turned national gay activist, Fred Karger.
 He will hold a press conference to announce that he is “seriously considering becoming a candidate for President of the United States in 2012 as an Independent Republican.”

-The announcement is in conjunction with the Southern Republican Leadership Conference (SRLC) 2010 which is being held at the Hilton New Orleans Riverside from April 8th thru April 11th.
+The press conference will be held at 11:00 am on Saturday, April 10, 2010 Marlborough Room, Hilton New Orleans Riverside, 2 Poydras Street, New Orleans.
+The announcement is in conjunction with the Southern Republican Leadership Conference (SRLC) 2010 which is being held from April 8th thru April 11th.
 Karger’s press conference is not an official activity of the SRLC.